Ga naar hoofdinhoud

 • Write all numbers as figures.
 Try to avoid a number at the beginning of a sentence.
 Commas and full stops are used the other way around in English compared to Dutch.

 • The date is written as follows: [day] [month] [year].
+Do not use: 26th.

 • We use the 24-hour clock and Central European Time (CET) or Central European Summer Time (CEST).

-Content structure, lay-out and format
+Content structure, layout and format

 • Put the most important information first and make sure your content is scannable.

-• Do not link to a Dutch language page from an English page, if there is no other option write (in Dutch) in brackets behind the link.
+• Do not link to a Dutch-language page from an English page.
+If there is no other option write (in Dutch) in brackets behind the link.

 Language